dsl-logo

 If your application is accepted you may have to pay a higher interest rate and have more restrictive loan terms.

-This is why I usually recommend borrowers work on improving their credit score before applying.
+This is why we usually recommend borrowers work on improving their credit score before applying.

 But if you have a low credit score you may still be able to access credit with lenders who specialise in bad credit personal loans, car loans or home loans.